biblicalhumanities/greek-syntax/README.md

 - [Install Docker](https://docs.docker.com/install/)
 - Run this command from the command line:
   ```
-  $ docker run -p 8888:8888 biblicalhumanities/greek-syntax
+  $ docker run -v `pwd`:/home/jovyan/work -p 8888:8888 biblicalhumanities/greek-syntax
   ```
+  The `-v` option tells Docker to make your host machine's local directory available to the Docker container so you can mount and save notebooks.
+  The `-v` option maps a container's port to a port on your local machine.
+In this case, we map the container's port `8888` to the local machine's port `8888`.
 If you get an error message saying that port 8888 is already in use on your computer, try `-p 8880:8888`, which maps to port 8880 instead.
 If that's already in use, try 8881, 8882, etc.

   When it runs, you will see a message with a URL to put in a web browser: